rogerdahl/striprouter-cpp/README.md

 ```
 # Raspberry Pi WS2812B NeoPixel LED level shifter and 8-channel multiplexer
 #
-# NOTE!
-This circuit has not been tested yet.
+# NOTE: This circuit has not been tested yet.
 #
 # RPi pins
 #
-# 5V   02
+# 5V   02 04
-# GND  06
+# GND  25 39
 #
 # PWM0 32
 # GEN0 11